Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: Tolerance to symmetry-breaking errors

 While coherent and incoherent $X$ errors are tolerated by the QCNN designed in Ref.~\cite{cong2019}, the situation is fundamentally different for incoherent $Z$ errors as they break the $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetry of the Hamiltonian \eqref{eq:ham}. $Z$ errors described by the error channel \eqref{eq:channel} with $p_X=p_Y = 0$ lead to a decrease of the SOPs

 which scales exponentially with their length $L = k - j +1$.
 As a result, the SOPs rapidly vanish with the increasing length $L$ for any finite (non-unity) $Z$-error probability $p_Z\neq 0,1$.

 Similarly to SOPs, the original design \cite{cong2019} of the QCNN depicted in Fig.~\ref{fig:qcnnx} is substantially affected by $Z$ errors.
 The syndrome of a $Z_j$ error, i.e., the flipped outcome $x_j$ of the measurement in the $X$ basis, is denoted in Fig.~\ref{fig:qcnnx} by a purple line.
-In contrast to $X$-error syndromes that are corrected (see red lines in Fig.~\ref{fig:qcnnx}), $Z$-error syndromes (purple line) propagate through the QCNN circuit, see Appendix~\ref{app:err} for mode details.
+In contrast to $X$-error syndromes that are corrected (see red lines in Fig.~\ref{fig:qcnnx}), $Z$-error syndromes (purple line) propagate through the QCNN circuit, see Appendix~\ref{app:err} for more details.
 As the system size is reduced by a factor of three in each layer, the density of $Z$-error syndromes increases with the increasing depth of the QCNN.
-As a result, the output of the QCNN rapidly decreases with the depth $d$ both in the `$ZXZ$' SPT phase and outside of the phase for any finite probability $p_Z\neq 0,1$.
+As a result, the output of the QCNN rapidly decreases with the depth $d$ both in the `$ZXZ$' SPT phase and outside of the phase for any finite probability $p_Z\neq 0,1$, see Appendix~\ref{app:corx} for details.

 To perform quantum phase recognition on NISQ devices, QCNNs thus need to be robust against symmetry-breaking errors.
-To this end, we construct a new QCNN depicted in Fig.~\ref{fig:qcnnz} by alternating the original $X$-error correcting layers with new $Z$-error correcting layers.
+In Ref.~\cite{herrmann2022}, symmetry-breaking errors were corrected in the fully connected layer.
+While this improved the robustness of the QCNN with depth $d=1$, this approach is impractical for deeper QCNNs due to the rapidly increasing density of $Z$ errors with $d$.
+To overcome this issue, we construct a new QCNN depicted in Fig.~\ref{fig:qcnnz} by alternating the original $X$-error correcting layers with new $Z$-error correcting layers.
 The $Z$-error correcting layer $f$ consists of a new $\textrm{QEC}$ procedure that can be efficiently implemented in classical post-processing as the majority function

 where $\wedge$ is the AND gate and $\oplus$ is the XOR gate, see Fig.~\ref{fig:qcnnz}.
 The majority function $M(x_{j-7\cdot3^{f-1}},x_{j},x_{j+7\cdot3^{f-1}})$ returns the value of the majority of the three bits $x_{j-7\cdot3^{f-1}}$, $x_{j}$, and $x_{j+7\cdot3^{f-1}}$.
 It thus removes isolated error syndromes, see purple lines in Fig.~\ref{fig:qcnnz} and Appendix~\ref{app:err} for more details.
 The corresponding QEC unitary is described in Appendix~\ref{app:circ}.